NHACP-IF/NHACP-specification/nhacp-specification.md

 explicitly here.

 * Version 0.2
-    * Defined the new FILE-GETPROP, FILE-SETPROP, POLL, and CONNECT requests.
+    * Defined the new FDESC-GETPROP, FDESC-SETPROP, POLL, and CONNECT requests.
     * Defined the ETIMEDOUT, EUNREACH, ECONNREFUSED, and ECONNRESET error codes.